About the course

 For progression from the taught MSt to a research degree, the five participating faculties (Classics, English, Modern History, Modern Languages and Philosophy) accept the MSt in Women’s Studies as equivalent to their respective MSt degrees, though there is no automatic right to acceptance and some faculties demand a distinction in the MSt dissertation.
 In the case of the Faculty of Philosophy, applications by students who have completed the MSt will be considered for both the BPhil and the DPhil programmes on a case-by-case basis.
 It is the responsibility of students applying to other faculties within Oxford to clarify any conditions for progression which these faculties may impose.

 There is a tremendous wealth of scholarly and community activity in Women’s Studies at Oxford.
-You will benefit from exposure to a variety of forms of scholarship through a research seminar on gender, literature and culture, and will have access to new initiatives enabled by the research programme Women in the Humanities (WiH), supported and funded by The Oxford Research Centre in the Humanities (TORCH).
+You will benefit from exposure to a variety of forms of scholarship through a research seminar on feminist thinking, and will have access to new initiatives enabled by the research programme Women in the Humanities (WiH), supported and funded by The Oxford Research Centre in the Humanities (TORCH).

 In May 2015, students on the MSt in Women's Studies obtained WiH funding for an international conference celebrating the course’s twentieth anniversary year: ‘Teaching to Transgress: Twenty Years of Women’s Studies at Oxford’.
 The International Gender Studies Centre hosts a range of talks, workshops and events, as well as playing a part in the annual Oxford International Women’s Festival.